CHARM-BDF/charmgpt/README.PLAN.TEXT_EXTRACTION.md

 - OCR for scanned documents
 - Better handling of document structure
 - Improved text cleaning and formatting
 - Automatic summarization of extracted text
+- Background job queue for large files
+- Caching of extracted text